-A lagoon shape might be a great fit if you are looking for a swimming pool design that resembles nature.
+A lagoon shape might be a great fit if you want a swimming pool design that resembles nature.
 As the name suggests, the lagoon shape takes after the natural lagoon in its freeform shape.
 If you plan to have many plants and shrubs surrounding your pool to make it look even more natural, it can further elevate the pool design.

 The lagoon looks similar to a kidney-shaped pool, but it adds another dimension of an added curve at one end of the pool.
 Due to its shape, the lagoon is not ideal for swimming, so it is best for those looking for an aesthetically pleasing design that is more for lounging than actual swimming.